Comparing InMode (INMD) and Its Rivals

-InMode (NASDAQ: INMD) is one of 51 publicly-traded companies in the “Electromedical equipment” industry, but how does it contrast to its peers?
-We will compare InMode to similar companies based on the strength of its dividends, analyst recommendations, risk, profitability, institutional ownership, earnings and valuation.
+InMode (NASDAQ: INMD) is one of 51 publicly-traded companies in the “Electromedical equipment” industry, but how does it weigh in compared to its rivals?
+We will compare InMode to similar companies based on the strength of its institutional ownership, earnings, analyst recommendations, valuation, risk, dividends and profitability.

-11.2% of InMode shares are held by institutional investors.
-Comparatively, 47.4% of shares of all “Electromedical equipment” companies are held by institutional investors.
-15.5% of shares of all “Electromedical equipment” companies are held by company insiders.
-Strong institutional ownership is an indication that hedge funds, large money managers and endowments believe a stock is poised for long-term growth.

-This table compares InMode and its peers’ net margins, return on equity and return on assets.
+This table compares InMode and its rivals revenue, earnings per share and valuation.

 |InMode